 FDA categorizes DTx solutions as Software as a Medical Device which means that it has to be prescribed like pills.
 And just like pills, DTx solutions have a direct impact on the health of people.

 The goal of DTx solutions, a subset of software as a medical device (SaMD), is to conduct interventions using software that utilizes artificial intelligence, machine learning, natural language processing, and other kinds of high-tech.

 Yes, there is.
+Lt's resolve a digital therapeutics vs SaMD dispute for good.
 Many applications and gadgets promise to enhance health outcomes but DTx solutions are supported by scientific evidence, aim for important KPIs, and typically face FDA or another healthcare body regulations.

 Difference between DTx and digital healthcare

 Currently, the DTx solutions are successfully used for treating patients with: